• Skip to primary navigation

 • Heat vegetable oil in a large pan on medium-low heat.
 Then add scallions and fry until golden and slightly browned on the edges, stir-frying occasionally.

-• Add the sauce and mix everything together.
+• Next add the sauce and mix everything together.

 • Add noodles and toss in sauce to coat evenly.
-Remove off heat and serve.
+Remove from heat and serve.

 Notes